Certain Periodically Correlated Multi-component Locally Stationary Processes: Introduction

-More precisely this paper is organized as follows.
-In section 2, we study the general framework and preliminaries of discrete time periodically correlated, exponentially convex function and locally stationary processes.
-The harmonizable representation of stationary and PC processes are given in this section too.
-In section 3 we present the covariance structure and spectral representation of such continuous time multi-component PC-LS processes.
+In section 2, we study the general framework and preliminaries of the harmonizable representation of stationary an PC processes and also, we present exponentially convex processes.
+The main result as the covariance structure and spectral representation of such continuous time multi-component PC-LS processes are given in section 3.

 {\arabic{section}.\arabic{equation}}